-- To provide students with an advanced and in-depth experience in systematically conducting a public policy evaluation by analyzing, proposing, deciding and evaluating a complex local, regional, national or global public policy (problem) with a multidisciplinary team; - To integrate and deepen their knowledge of different relevant disciplines and courses into one field of application: public policy evaluation & analysis - To integrate and deepen their experience with applying their acquired analytical skill set to a real-life policy.
+- To introduce students to policy evaluation approaches, including the realist evaluation approach and multi-criteria decision analysis. - To provide students with an advanced and in-depth experience in systematically conducting a public policy evaluation by analysing, proposing, deciding and evaluating a complex local, regional, national or global public policy (problem) with a multi-disciplinary team; - To integrate and deepen student's knowledge of different relevant disciplines and courses into one field of application: public policy evaluation and analysis. - To integrate and enhance students' experience in academic reporting and communication